 Profile page should contain all necessary information about a user — a name, a photo, language preferences.

-Dashboard should present the user’s portfolio and contain information about the current balance and all stocks and options that a trader owns.
+A dashboard should present the user’s portfolio and contain information about the current balance, all stocks, and options that a trader owns.
 This page will have lots of charts, numbers, and sections and constantly update data online, so work closely with your UX-designer to build a clear and easy-to-understand interface.

 This page should display real-time graphs about the market, company profiles, growth overview, and other elements that help users to make a decision to invest.